aleoleorl/Unity_AnAssemblyOfShortProjects/README.md

 Which Projects I have:
 1. moving_test - just an application for checking the main Unity possibilities in 2D mode.
 2. Platformer.
 I tried to make the logic maximality splited/divided here.
 Project wasn't completely done in case of Editor, but it is Ok to play and to add maps manually (in resourses).
-3.Three in row.
+3. Three in row.
 Here provided the main mechanic of one of the popular casual game genre.